Nonradial solutions of nonlinear scalar field equations: Critical point theory on a topological manifold

 for $n\geq 1$.
 Then, in view of $(M)_{\beta}\; (ii)$ we obtain

-and $g_{2n}u_n\to u\in \cK$ passing to a subsequence. \end{proof} Hence, roughly speaking, Lemma \ref{lem:M_betacond} says that if $(M)_\beta\; (ii)$ holds, then a sufficiently close Palais-Smale sequence of $J\circ m$ to the set of critical points with finite number of distinct orbits contains a convergent subsequence up to the $G$-action.\\ Now our main result of this section reads as follows.
+and $g_{2n}u_n\to u\in \cK$ passing to a subsequence. \end{proof} Hence, roughly speaking, Lemma \ref{lem:M_betacond} says that if $(M)_\beta\; (ii)$ holds, then provided that $\cK$ has a finite number of distinct orbits, a Palais-Smale sequence of $\Phi=J\circ m_\cU$ which is close enough to $\cK$ will contain a convergent subsequence up to the $G$-action.\\ In order to deal with the multiplicity of critical points by means of the Krasnoselskii genus \cite{Struwe}, we consider the following assumption: \begin{itemize} \item[(S)] $J$ is even, $m_{\cP}$ is odd, $\cU$, $\cM$ are symmetric, i.e. $\cU=-\cU$, $\cM=-\cM$ and for any $k\geq 1$, there exists a continuous and odd map $\tau:S^{k-1}\to\cP$, where $S^{k-1}$ is the unit sphere in $\R^k$. \end{itemize} As we shall see later, the latter condition in (S) guarantees that the Krasnoselskii genus of $\Phi^\beta$ is sufficiently large for large $\beta$.\\ Now our main result of this section reads as follows.